How many T-tessellations on $k$ lines? Existence of associated Gibbs measures on bounded convex domains: Algorithms and Result

+Let us first assume that we hit stage \ref{cuts1} in Algorithm \ref{cuts}.
+Then we have hit stage \ref{Cdeath1}.
+By Property \ref{facts}, the time of death $x_d(l_2)$ has decreased.
+Since the times of death are bounded from below \eqref{late_death} and may take only a finite number of values, that of crossroads, we shall hit stage \ref{cuts1} only a finite number of times.

+Now, if we do not hit stage \ref{cuts1}, the variable $Cuts$ stays at zero at the end of the cutting loop, so that Algorithm \ref{main} ends.

+Moreover, in this case, we do not hit \ref{Cdeath1}, so there is no change to the pretessellation during the last cutting loop.
+So that the final pretessellation $P_o$ is the same as the one at the end of the last parent-seeking loop.
+So that by Property \ref{facts}, $P_o$ is a pretessellation~\eqref{nocross} with late births~\eqref{late_birth} and late deaths~\eqref{late_death}, with births occurring on the relint of segments or on the boundary~\eqref{born_on_segment}, and before the true death times~\eqref{superposition}.
+The births that happen before the real death of the parent are real \eqref{realchild}.

+Furthermore, each line in $P_o$ has the same number of children as in $T$: if a line $l$ had more, it would pass the conditional stage \ref{current_birth} in Algorithm \ref{cuts} at least $(O^T(l) + 1)$ times, and thus pass stage \ref{trop} and hit stage \ref{cuts1}.
+On the other hand, the total number of children of lines in $P_o$ is at least as much as in $T$: each line is born exactly once, and if it is born on the boundary in $P_o$, it is also in $T$ since times of birth are overestimated.

+Finally, if a line $l$ has the same time of death as in $T$, then all its children are born before its true time of death, so that they are all real children.
+Moreover $l$ has the right number of children, so it has all its true children. \end{proof}

 The lemma states that the algorithm ends, but not that we have the real tessellation.
-I confess that I do not know whether we may have pathological situations where there are several pretessellations with these numbers of other children and whose segments have the right endpoints to yield the same initialisation.
-However, we may circumvent the difficulty by carefully choosing the set $U_0$ of lines whose parents we specify at input.
+I confess that I do not know whether we may have pathological situations where the same input satisfies the requirements with respect to several different pretessellations.
+However, we now circumvent the difficulty by carefully choosing the set $U_0$ of orphan lines.